 Having already invested a lot of money to build the solution, content providers should be considering how to make ongoing changes to the service to keep up with an ever-evolving market and consumer appetite.
 However, many don’t consider the ongoing updates needed and I can count on one hand how many providers are doing this.

 That is where solutions, such as Videa come in.
 As a global cloud-based platform, it gives providers the power to build, deliver, and manage high-performing video services on multi-screen devices.
 With all this power, the content provider could control and maintain the lifecycle of the apps at least for 2-3 years.
-To find out more about how Videa can help deliver engaging and dynamic video services, come and see us at NexTV Brasil this week.
+To find out more about how Videa can help deliver engaging and dynamic video services, come and see us at NexTV India this week.